 Before diving into JSON Web Token vulnerability and exploiting it, you must set up some tools.

 Most security vulnerabilities arise due to incorrect implementation by the developer.
-Sometimes they need to complete the development in a short time, so they have not checked for security in deep, and sometimes, the developer doesn’t know much about security vulnerabilities.
-An attacker can exploit this misconfiguration to generate or forge the Modifies Access token, which can lead to an Account takeover of any user by manipulating the token.
+Sometimes they need to complete the development in a short time, so they have not checked for security in depth, and sometimes the developer doesn’t know much about security vulnerabilities.
+An attacker can exploit this misconfiguration to generate or forge the Modifies Access token, which can lead to an account by manipulating the token.

 Like every other vulnerability, there are several ways in which a JWT (JSON Web Token) vulnerability can be exploited.
 Let’s check it out.